biqblue/docs/README.md

 ## Release note

+### v0.3.4 🥕

+- Customize analysis and filters using labels

 ### v0.3.1 🍅

 - Add a webhook to receive notifications on any system (Slack, Teams, email, ...), see [documentation](https://hub.docker.com/r/biqblue/biqblue)